janbaer/howcani-old/readme.md

 [![Build Status](https://travis-ci.org/howcani-project/howcani.svg?branch=master)](https://travis-ci.org/howcani-project/howcani)

 This repository contains the source code for our project **HowCanI**.
-It's a simple Webapplication for frequently asqed questions.
+It's a simple Webapplication for frequently asked questions.

-For chatting about the project you can goto [howcani.slack.com](https://howcani.slack.com)

 This project is based on the [angular-es6-starter](https://github.com/blacksonic/angular2-es6-starter) project from [@blacksonic](https://github.com/blacksonic).